Our Verdict

 Performance

-This paddle is made of pure carbon, making it very lightweight and rigid.
+The Malta Carbon is very much a high-performance paddle, made of pure carbon, making it very lightweight and rigid.
 We noticed almost no flex in the shaft of the paddle — even when paddling our hardest — and this helps aid in a quick and easy recovery portion of each paddle stroke.

 The blade of the Malta Carbon has a decently large surface area and a 10-degree offset, allowing for a very efficient and powerful paddle stroke.
 This larger surface area of 87 square inches can make it a bit more fatiguing to paddle with, though.
 The dihedral blade design helps scoop the water and makes for a very clean entry and exit for each stroke.
 We also experienced only minimal flutter, even with a very rapid cadence.